filmanddarkroom/FADU_Timer/readme.md

 ### 08-Mar-2021: 1.5.1 update [believed stable]

+Google still not approved 1.5.0...
+In te meantime, in a flurry of activity (?!)...

 Change log:

 1)  Added functionality to switch the display between Red and Green - potentially useful for colour printing.
 Keep the backlight brightness as low as possible as colour paper is very sensitive.
 The setting is stored between restarts.